Best Products UK

 Excellent

-The Schwinn 800IC (sold as IC8 in the UK) is the bike Stuff and T3 both rate as the best Bluetooth-ready cycling bike on the market under £1,000.
+The Schwinn 800IC (sold as IC8 in the UK) is the bike Stuff and T3 both rank as the best Bluetooth-ready cycling bike on the market at the mid-range tier.
 100 fine-grained magnetic resistance levels, Bluetooth pairing to Zwift and Peloton apps on your tablet, and a backlit LCD with media rack.
-You bring your own tablet — but at the price of a NordicTrack you save the £40/month iFit subscription.
+You bring your own tablet — but compared to a NordicTrack you save the monthly iFit subscription cost.
 The build is the heaviest in this list at 56kg.

 Why we love it